mark-me/plan-migration/README.md

 # Migration planning

-Data migration or planning report generation tool.
-It orchestrates the import of product and status data, processes this data using a planning report component, and generates various output files (HTML visualizations and an Excel export).
+Data migration planning and progress report tool.
+Orchestrates the import of product and status data, processes this data using a planning report component, and generates various output files (HTML visualizations and an Excel export).

 ```mermaid
 sequenceDiagram